 But I don’t think things are so clear to me after all.

-There is one feeling that sits deep within me, that war is a terrible thing: a tragedy, where inevitably the innocent pay the cost alongside the guilty.
+There is one feeling that sits deep, that war is a terrible thing: a tragedy, where inevitably the innocent pay the cost alongside the guilty.
 There may be good causes and bad ones, there may be principled approaches and unprincipled ones (or at least, principles I think are worth upholding), there may even be people who are unequivocally good and bad.
-But all who engage in warfare cross some line, know that they’ve crossed a line.
-Someone once told me that Orthodox priests used to bless soldiers on their way to wars, and then take their confessions and repentance when they returned.
+But all who engage in warfare understand the tragedy of it.
+Someone once told me that Orthodox priests used to bless soldiers on their way to war, and then take their confessions and repentance when they returned.

 As for the rest, I have felt in myself the swing of emotions that fire someone up and color the lenses through which they see the world.
-I am opinionated, and obviously I think my opinions are correct, but I also know my opinions have shifted over time and surely will continue to do so.
 I am biased just as any other.
-And in the past few years I have felt that swing me towards a darker place that I want to stay away from.
+And in the past few years I have felt that swing me towards a darker place that I’d rather stay away from.

 I miss parts of Lebanon deeply, especially knowing that I may never return: a Lebanese stamp in your passport means a long security interview when you enter Israel, but an Israeli stamp means you are forbidden from entering Lebanon, are turned away at the airport and forced onto an outbound plane.
 So I hold memories of the mountains overlooking the sea, the most hospitable people you’ll ever meet, the food, the streets of Hamra that I grew up walking on my way to school.

 My family, and myself, must have been an odd sight in Beirut.
 The country was coming out of decades of civil war, rebuilding, trying to heal.
 And here were five green- and blue-eyed Americans, merrily living in Lebanon at a time when many Lebanese who could leave, had already left.
-The Lebanese dream, it was said, is to get a second passport and leave Lebanon.
+The Lebanese dream, someone said to me, is to get a second passport and leave Lebanon.
 But many of my childhood memories there are happy ones.

-Soon after I finished high school and my parents turned empty-nesters, my mom began to reconnect to her Jewish heritage, mostly left behind after she married my (Southern Baptist) father.
+After high school, I left for gap year internships then college in the US.
+My sisters were also spread out, and my parents now empty nesters.
+My mom began to reconnect to her Jewish heritage, mostly left behind after she married my father, who was raised Southern Baptist.
 That heritage flowed through to us children, too.
-Traditions I had known so little about, holidays that had been celebrated by countless generations before us, stories about distant relatives who had escaped or been killed in the Holocaust.
+Traditions I barely knew about, holidays that had been celebrated by countless generations before us, stories about distant relatives who had escaped or been killed in the Holocaust.
 Until then, Israel was only that dark entity south of Lebanon, a country that Lebanon did not recognize, referred to only as The Zionist Entity.
-But slowly there was a new meaning to Israel: nation of the Jews.
+But slowly there was a new meaning to Israel: home to more Jews than anywhere else in the world.

 After long deliberations and several visits, my sisters, then my parents, decided to move.
-I was in college in California at the time.
+I was in college in California at the time, chose and have chosen to stay in America for the foreseeable future.
 But parts of Israel are remarkably similar to Lebanon, the Israeli-Arab neighborhoods almost identical if not for the Hebrew signage that sits below the Arabic, the shekel instead of the lira.
-I was surprised by how familiar it felt for me when I went to visit them in their new home, their new neighborhood.
+I was surprised by how familiar it felt for me when I went to visit them.

 If people had already been suspicious of the Americans living in Lebanon, my family’s move to Israel did little to help.
 But how can you explain something like meaning and faith?
 So we didn’t, felt no compulsion to explain ourselves anyways.

-With time, we wondered if we were being too cautious: would a simple Instagram message be okay?
-But it was then that we were reminded that it is not just impersonal laws that hold Israel at a sharp distance.
-One by one, each of my sisters and I, reached out to an old friend, who responded by swearing the end of the friendship based on our Israeli connection - or chose never to respond at all.
+It was only a year or more after the move, that we started to wonder if we were being too cautious: would a simple Instagram message be okay?
+But it was then that we were harshly reminded that it is not just impersonal laws that hold Israel at a sharp distance.
+There were some exceptions, but each of my sisters and I had at least one old friend, who responded by swearing the end of the friendship based on our Israeli connection - or chose never to respond at all.
 Those tears stung with far more pain that I would’ve expected.
 Better to let the other friendships stay an open question, in Schrödinger dormancy, than reach out and risk that pain again.
 And perhaps with enough time, all these things might start to fade.

 From afar, though, we watched as Lebanon’s fate unfolded.
 We had lived there during some of the best years of the last fifty.
 Life was not perfect, no one claims it ever was: the car bombs that punctuated the school years, the wars with Israel, the infighting, the continual dysfunction of the politicians, which everyone blamed even as they voted them in… But things got much worse after my family left.